 The Barron Knights Call Up An Evening of Music And Laughter - Pete Langford Interview

-“The atmosphere in that theatre is fantastic” Barron Knights founder member and front man Pete Langford tells Andy Howells as they discuss the groups return to Abergavenny Borough Theatre next week, “it’s a lovely theatre to work and when you go on stage, you feel the audience are right on top of you.”
+“The atmosphere in the theatre is fantastic,” Barron Knights founder member, Pete Langford tells Andy Howells as they discuss the groups return to Abergavenny Borough Theatre on May 11.

 Formed in Leighton Buzzard in 1960, The Barron Knights shot to fame in 1964 when their record, Call up The Groups, parodying chart acts such as The Beatles, The Rolling Stones and The Bachelors, stormed the charts.
-The record, penned by Pete on his mother’s kitchen table following The Barron Knights 1963 Christmas tour with The Beatles was only originally intended as a moment of light relief for the bands stage act.
+The record, penned by Pete on his mother’s kitchen table following The Barron Knights 1963 Christmas tour with The Beatles was originally intended as a moment of light relief for the bands stage act.
 The Roliing Stones publicist, Les Perrin heard it and advised the band should record it.

-“EMI said, "No, you’ve got an image now, but we didn’t even know what the word image meant,” laughs Pete, “At Top of The Pops we had people coming up saying can we be on your next record?""
+“EMI said, "No, you’ve got an image now!" but we didn’t even know what the word image meant,” laughs Pete,.
+“At Top of The Pops we had people coming up saying "Can we be on your next record?""

 The Barron Knights knack of turning pop songs into parodies proved so successful they became a huge draw on the touring circuit, performing an average of 150 concerts a year all over the world.
 They were the only band to tour with both The Beatles and The Rolling Stones and hold the record for making over 300 performances at the London Palladium.

-"I tell the story of when we toured with The Beatles and I stood at the side of the stage to heart them sing one song, All My Loving.
-Everybody rips it, they love it!”
+"I tell the story of when we toured with The Beatles and I stood at the side of the stage to hear them sing one song, All My Loving.
+Everybody rips it, they love it!” says Pete.

-- The Barron Knights play Abergavenny Borough Theatre on May 11.
-Tickets, which cost £17.50 are available from the theatre’s Box Office on 01873 850805.
+- The Barron Knights play Abergavenny Borough Theatre on May 11, 2017.